yaindrop/csit6000l-project/README.md

 ./emsdk activate latest
 ```

-## Usage
+## Build
-1. In the project directory, build the web project using Emscripten SDK
+1. In the project directory, build the web module using Emscripten SDK

 ```bash
 # Activate PATH and other environment variables in the current terminal